 - NPL programming language first appeared in 1977

-- I have 9 facts about NPL programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about NPL programming language not answered here?
+Email me and let me know how I can help.